-In developing countries there are a lot of orphaned children who live in shelters or orphanages with little or no care.
-As a volunteer, your role will be to work with them and bring some joy to their lives.
-Some children may have been neglected or come from disadvantaged backgrounds.
-They need help and people who they can trust to work with them.
+In developing countries there are a lot of orphaned children who live in shelters and orphanages which aim to provide a safe place for them to live, learn, get an education and develop.
+We help people from all around the world participate on childcare programs and you can play a role in the development of youth in countries who live in orphanages.
+As a volunteer, your role will be to work with them and bring some joy to their lives and help local staff with the daily routines.
+Some children may have been neglected or come from disadvantaged backgrounds and they need help and people who they can trust to work with them and usually you will be required to provide a CRB check to participate.
 Some orphanages are in rural areas and you might be working around 20-30 hours per week Monday - Friday.
 Accommodation is usually provided in a shared building with communial facilities with other participants or you could stay with a host family.

 You will need to have a positive attitude and be able to create a fun environment for the children to live in.
 You could be just generally assisting with daily tasks, or even coming up with ideas like English lessons, music or leading sports activities.
 You will be required to be fun, very patience and be able to be creative planning a weekly schedule for the children keeping them busy and occupied.
 Each orphanage has its own routine but this is a summary of daily tasks: